BublikovDev/Rubiconmp-TestTask/README.md

-Run application -> Use swagger -> Add some rectangles -> Check intersecting rectangles
+Update database by EF -> Run application -> Use swagger -> Add some rectangles -> Check intersecting rectangles